 LTL teachers: Professional, certified, qualified – and really fun!
 Speak: Students speak and practice their Mandarin during their lessons Fun: Little stories, games and jokes make learning Chinese interesting Experienced: LTL teachers have at least five years of teaching experience

 Classmates: Study Chinese with other students from all over the world Sociable: Get to know your classmates and teachers after class Community: Join the LTL lunch club, school dinners or Friday drinks China hands: LTL students can to explore China and Beijing together

 Small Group Classes

-Small classes: Average of three students per class Never big classes: Guaranteed maximum class size of six per class Practice: In a small class everyone gets to speak and practice Flexible: Study for a week, a whole year or any other duration, it’s completely up to you!
+Small classes: Average of three students per class Never big classes: Guaranteed maximum class size of six students per class Practice: In a small class everyone gets the chance to speak and practice Flexible: Study for a week, a whole year or any other duration, it’s completely up to you!

 Great location: Study in the heart of the Central Business District Support: LTL staff in Beijing available 24/7 for help and support Refreshments: Free tea, coffee and beer available at school Learn, relax and enjoy: Everyone is very chilled here at LTL Beijing

 Small Group Chinese Course in Beijing

 A small group class consists of 20 Mandarin lessons per week.
 Each lesson lasts 55 minutes and courses can be as short as a week or last up to a year – this is completely up to you.

 Our small group Chinese courses focus on spoken Mandarin, but reading and writing skills are of course are also part of it.
 If you are a complete beginner you can start your course on any of our starting dates (see below).
 If you already studied some Chinese previously – it does not matter how much – you can start on any Monday of the year.